influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/api/v1/_index.md

 - [Authenticate with a username and password scheme](#authenticate-with-a-username-and-password-scheme)
 - [Authenticate using the Authorization Token scheme](#authenticate-with-the-token-scheme)

 ### Authenticate with a username and password scheme

 With the InfluxDB v1 API, you can use the InfluxDB 1.x convention of username and password to authenticate database reads and writes by passing a [database token](/influxdb/cloud-dedicated/get-started/setup/#create-a-database-token) as the `password` credential.
-When authenticating requests to the v1 API `/write` and `/query` endpoints, InfluxDB Cloud checks that `password` is an authorized database token.
-InfluxDB Cloud ignores the `username` parameter in the request.
+When authenticating requests to the v1 API `/write` and `/query` endpoints, InfluxDB Cloud Dedicated checks that `password` (`p`) is an authorized database token.
+InfluxDB Cloud ignores the `username` (`u`) parameter in the request.

-Use one of the following authentication schemes with clients that support Basic authentication or query parameters (that don't support the `Authorization: Token` scheme):
+Use one of the following authentication schemes with clients that support Basic authentication or query parameters (that don't support the [`Authorization: Token` scheme](#authenticate-with-the-token-scheme)):

 - [Basic authentication](#basic-authentication)
 - [Query string authentication](#query-string-authentication)